-A take-home written final examination will be held during the regular examination period.
-The exam will be conducted via the OWL platform.
+A two-hour written final examination will be held during the regular examination period.
+The exam will be conducted online by using randomized questions via the OWL platform.
 The written examination will be followed by a 15-minute oral examination in which the written examination will be reviewed and discussed with the student.